Legal Risks for Supplement Brands: What Triggers Lawsuits and How to Prevent Them

 How to Protect Your Brand

-The FTC has issued penalty notices to nearly 700 supplement and functional food companies.
+In April 2023, the FTC issued Notices of Penalty Offenses to approximately 670 companies.
+The notices covered OTC drugs, homeopathic products, dietary supplements, and functional foods.
+The agency warned that unsupported health claims could result in civil penalties (FTC, April 13, 2023).
 Common triggers include unsupported health claims, deceptive advertising, and cGMP violations.
 Protection is not about eliminating risk entirely.
 It is about making your brand a difficult target for plaintiffs and having defenses ready if challenged.

-• Regulatory attorney relationship.
+- Regulatory attorney relationship.
 Have a regulatory attorney review your labels, claims, and marketing materials before launch.
-A review costs $1,500 to $5,000 and can prevent lawsuits that cost 10 to 100 times more to defend.
+A review costs $1,500 to $5,000 (source: industry attorney fee surveys) and can prevent lawsuits that cost 10 to 100 times more to defend.

 What Your Insurance Should Cover